-we conducted paired-sample t-tests.
+The formal distribution of GE variants in Figure 1 above reveals that the more frequent variants in our data tend to be syntagmatically short.
+In order to examine whether this tendency is indicative of possible ongoing change associated with grammaticalization, we conducted paired-sample t-tests.
 These tests reveal whether differences in the mean frequency of short and long GE variants are statistically significant within each age group.
-Comparison of the results across age groups will then reveal whether there are changes in apparent time in the distribution of long versus short variants.9 Table 4 reveals that short something variants increase in apparent time, concomitant with a reduction in the use of long something variants.
-Only in the youngest age cohort, however, does the difference in syntagmatic length achieve statistical significance (see Denis MS for similar results).
-By contrast, variants containing generic things reveal no propensity to be short, as evidenced by the fact that long things variants are more common in each age cohort (see Cheshire 2007 and Denis MS for similar results).
+Comparison of the results across age groups will then reveal whether there are changes in apparent time in the distribution of long versus short variants.
+Table 4 reveals that short something variants increase in apparent time, concomitant with a reduction in the use of long something variants.
+Only in the youngest age cohort, however, does the difference in syntagmatic length achieve statistical significance (see Denis [ms.] for similar results).
+By contrast, variants containing generic things reveal no propensity to be short, as evidenced by the fact that long things variants are more common in each age cohort (see Cheshire [2007] and Denis [ms.] for similar results).
 No significant differences emerge for stuff variants, although short constructions are more common than longer ones, particularly in the youngest group.
-In the case of everything variants, short constructions are more frequent than long ones in the old and middle cohorts (young speakers are omitted due to sparse data), but the difference of means is not significant.
-Summarizing, with the possible exception of something variants, our analysis yields little evidence to suggest that long variants are
+In the case of everything variants, short constructions are more frequent than long ones in the old and middle cohorts (young speakers are omitted due to sparse

-9 The comparisons are confined to frequent variants containing a generic.
+&lt;sup>9 The comparisons are confined to frequent variants containing a generic.
 And that as well as GEs containing whatever are excluded from this part of the analysis: with and that, it is unclear which (if any) of the longer constructions could serve as a direct point of comparison; with whatever variants, there is an insufficient number of long variants (e.g. or whatever it is) for viable statistical analysis.